luyaocchen/training-cordapp-1/README.md

 *
 *

-There are also several web resources that you will likely find useful for this
+There are also several web resources that you will likely find useful for this project:
-bootcamp:

 * Key Concepts docs (`docs.corda.net/key-concepts.html`)
 * API docs (`docs.corda.net/api-index.html`)